Mary Townsend – Executive Director

 Subsequently he worked for the Mississippi Center for Justice for 8 years as an Education Attorney.

 Among various other activities Jeremy served on the Consumer Advisory Council to the Federal Reserve Board, on the Governor’s Task Force on Child Support, as a monitor for LSC and as the author of a consumer advice column for the Sun Herald.

 Iveth Diaz – Paralegal

 Iveth has 10 years of experience interpreting for individuals to ensure they have access to accurate information as they navigate systems that often lack language accessibility.
 She started working at El Pueblo as a receptionist and interpreter and has since been promoted to paralegal.
-She is currently working on becoming DOJ accredited.
+She is a Department of Justice Accredited Representative.

 Iveth is committed to providing high quality legal services to the immigrant community, while working on expanding equal access to opportunities, and advocating for just and fair treatment of all people.

 Laurie DeVecca has worked as a cook, a housekeeper, an accountant, and a teacher.
 She lived in New Orleans for many years and taught in Catholic schools there, as well as volunteering with Congreso de Jornaleros and her parish’s ESL classes.
 In 2017, Ms. DeVecca decided to devote more of her time to volunteer work and began volunteering at El Pueblo that summer.
 She moved from New Orleans to Mississippi in the summer of 2018 so that she could begin working at El Pueblo full-time.
 As Program Operations Director, she is responsible for grant writing and reporting, HR, A/P, assisting the Executive Director with budgets and financial reports, and lending a helping hand wherever needed.
 Ms. DeVecca finds great joy in her work, and when not at work she finds happiness in her family, her land, and the many animals that call her property home.